 Approximately a month ago, I befriended someone on Facebook that has Shangri-La displayed as their current city of residence.
 And I was immediately intrigued.

 My earliest resonance with the name Shangri-La was largely attributed to childhood memories of exorbitant buffet feasts and extravagant resort stays.
 My grandparents loved the international buffet selection at the Shangri-La Hotel in Beijing.
 Every time they were treated for a special occasion, I repeatedly tagged along comparable to an excited little trooper on a treasure hunt.
-Like any child that is feverish about candies, I was no exception – my mission would always be to charge gallantly to the ultimate dessert table and get high on sugar.
+Like any child that is feverish about candies, I was no exception – my mission would always be to charge towards the dessert table and get high on sugar.

 Around 7 or 8, I was first introduced to the world of travel.
 At that time, my mother had relocated to Singapore for work.
 And during the school holidays when I had flown to stay with her, we would take short trips to nearby Southeast Asian countries.
 Those times that we splurged to stay at the Shangri-La resorts were especially unforgettable.
 Spacious rooms, tranquil pools, ocean views along with impeccable service.
 Long after the trips, those magical impressions prevailed.

 Conceivably at that age, I made the partial connotation of Shangri-La being a place that provides endless hedonic pursuits.
 Coincidentally, the inner sense of wellbeing only possible from those heaven on earth experiences had me captivated, enchanted and mesmerised.